ials/percepcion2/README.md

 **Second Exam on 3 December at 2:00 pm**

-- Tópicos: Percepción Remota de Recursos Hídricos 2
+- Tópicos:  Remote sensing of soil moisture

 Second examination: 03.12.2019